 The arts need you … and you need the arts.
 People in the arts are driven by creativity.
 It’s our passion and our purpose.
 What we do matters because the arts matter and when we can’t do our job it hurts financially, artistically, emotionally.

 I’m reminded of Verdi’s quote “I adore art… when I am alone with my notes, my heart pounds and the tears stream from my eyes, and my emotion and my joys are too much to bear.”

 We will return to the stage with The Nightingale (3, 4 October) and Cosi fan tutte (24, 27, 29, 31 October), however these performances will take place with reduced Phase 4 capacities.

 In accordance with the LPA Ticketing Code of Practice, we will be providing patrons to cancelled performances with refunds.
 You will be contacted by the Box Office to arrange a refund.

 Please do not attend a live performance if you are unwell.
 As an interim COVID-19 measure if you are unwell, please contact [email protected] prior to the performance to discuss your options with us.
 Your options include ticket exchanges or a refund.

 West Australian Opera has implemented measures to ensure the safety of patrons.
 These include

 - Hand sanitiser at entry, exits and bathrooms

-- Cleaning, and disinfecting in public areas before and after performances
+- Increased cleaning and disinfecting in public areas before and after performances

 - Abiding by 2 square metre rule - where performances will meet Government guidelines on theatre capacities.